ookamiiixd/Yoimiya/README.md

 When developing, you may want to use the `yarn dev` command since this command will watch changes and restart the bot automatically.

 When starting on production, you can use the `yarn start` command.
 Note that you have to build the bot using the `yarn build` command first.

+## Contributing

+Issues, suggestions, etc are welcome.
+Please kindly open a new issue.

+## Donating

+Feeling grateful? please consider donating.

+Currently Yoimiya is deployed on small server located in Indonesia.
+By donating, we'd be able to deploy Yoimiya on better server.

 ## Notice